-We have been using the new editor on production sites for awhile now with lots of success and our users have been happy with the level of control and ability they have to create smart looking content.
+We have been using the new editor on production sites for a while now with lots of success and our users have been happy with the level of control and ability they have to create smart looking content.

 Since the release of WordPress 5 will include the classic editor in addition to Gutenberg, it’s not necessary to switch out.
-In fact WordPress insist that there will be little change from the current version to version 5when choosing the classic editor.
+In fact, WordPress insist that there will be little change from the current version to version 5when choosing the classic editor.

-The main concern for those in the know, is the web users who, understandably have very little knowledge of the inner workings of the web and just go right on ahead and press the update button.
+The main concern for those in the know is the web users who, understandably have very little knowledge of the inner workings of the web and just go right on ahead and press the update button.
 I mean what can go wrong right?

 Our advice is, before making any major update to WordPress, ensure your site is backed up, along with your database.
 If you are unsure how to do that, contact your developer.
 There is always the option to hold off updating for a couple of weeks until the bugs have been ironed out.
-We aren’t panicking about the next major release, but we do understand the concerns of the community, many of whom are managing large legacy sites.
+We’re not panicking about the next major release, but we do understand the concerns of the community, many of whom are managing large legacy sites.

 We are a web design agency who are experts in custom WordPress builds and have 15 years experience in design and development.
 We have worked on hundreds of WordPress projects.
 At Factory, we adhere to WordPress coding standards and follow best practices for the web.
 As a result, any of our sites which have been through major releases of WordPress have lived to tell the tale.